gocomu/comu/README.md

 comu (computer music) is an open source library, aiming to assists electronic music composition using Go.

-Comu uses go-audio at its core and port-audio to make sound.
+comu uses [go-audio](https://github.com/go-audio) at its core and port-audio to produce sound.

 At the moment we are at the early stages with few things working.